soohojp/Phase-1-Project-Best-Team-/README.md

 All data used in this project can be found in the file [`master_dataset.ipynb`](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/master_dataset.ipynb).
 Each individual goal was coded separately by John for [Goal 1](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/Untitled%20copy.ipynb), Nick for [Goal 2](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/goal_2_nick_w.ipynb), and Ilene for [Goal 3](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/Data%20set%20cleaning%20-%20ilene.ipynb).
 These separate files were then joined into the [`master_dataset.ipynb`](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/master_dataset.ipynb).
 All images used in this README.md can be found in the [`pictures/`](https://github.com/soohojp/Phase-1-Project-Best-Team-/tree/main/pictures) folder seperated by who utilized them for which goal.

 ### [**Google Slides Presentation**](https://docs.google.com/presentation/d/1lji_D2xxVe0zyIKBb3xj-NbBtchKtJVsNWZ2Hw34yL4/edit?usp=sharing)

 # Resources
 The datasets used were too large to upload to this GitHub repo, but were sourced from [**IMDB**](https://www.imdb.com/) and [**The Numbers**](https://www.the-numbers.com/).
 IMDB provided the movie titles, staff, and release information and The Numbers was primarily used for financial information.

+# Introduction

+As an up-and-coming studio, Microsoft Studio may be questioning as to whether or not it should invest huge sums of money into the film industry.
+Our data analysis of databases on film information can assess the risk and measure the potential return of entering the field.
+With our keen focus on the average return on investment, we pinpoint what genres, directors/writers, and release timeframe would yield the highest returns.

 # Master Data Filtering and Cleaning